nksauter/LS49/LY99/spread1/README.md

 Cache the base structure factors to a pickle file to speed up the run time of the S1 final step.
 This [slurm script, 3762323.sh](./3762323.sh) will compute reference structure factors, write them to pickle, and then go ahead with the "S1" final step listed below.
-The rationale is that the reference structure factors are very time intensive.
+The rationale is that the reference structure factors are somewhat time intensive.
 They can be computed once and re-used for repeat trials of S1.
 The following phil parameters are specific to an instance of writing structure factors:
 ```
 exafel.static_fcalcs.path=$WORK/reference/mmo_static_fcalcs.pickle